-Disclaimer-I am not naming names or locations because I believe the rescue is trying to do better and that the people I interacted with are relatively intelligent enough to have dialogue with.
-Photos from the NYC Carriage Horse Facebook.
+Disclaimer-I am not naming names or locations because I believe the rescue is trying to do better and that the people I interacted with are intelligent enough to have dialogue with.
+Most photos from the NYC Carriage Horse Facebook.

 I recently had the pleasure of meeting a retired carriage horse at a rescue.
 He was tall, handsome, at a good weight and…wearing wraps around his back legs.